30 Baby Names Inspired by Classic Books

 Zora

-Origin: Arabic, Slavic, African
+Origin: Arabic, Slavic, African | Meaning: Dawn, Sunrise

-This name, which means “dawn” or “sunrise,” pays tribute to Zora Neale Hurston, author of many novels, including Their Eyes Were Watching God—a classic of the Harlem Renaissance.
+This name, which means “dawn” or “sunrise,” pays tribute to Zora Neale Hurston, author of many novels, including Their Eyes Were Watching God, a classic of the Harlem Renaissance.

-Book-inspired Names for Baby Boys
+Book-Inspired Names for Boys

 Aldous

-Origin: English
+Origin: English | Meaning: Wealthy, Old

 This elegant name is often associated with the British writer Aldous Huxley, author of Brave New World and nearly 50 other books.